emlab-solutions/pyemaps/docs/source/visualization.rst

 `getBlochImages <pyemaps.crystals.html#pyemaps.crystals.Crystal.getBlochImages>`_ for
 details.

-Below is a visualization of a raw bloch images files saved from a pyemaps dynamic simulation run in Digita;Micrograph.
+Below is a visualization of a raw bloch images files saved from a pyEMAPS dynamic simulation run in Digita;Micrograph.
 The raw image contains 10 images each at a sample thickness range betwwen 0 and 1000.